PaulDance/cargo-liner/README.md

  * `--arg*` must be the name of a [`cargo install` CLI argument].
  * `ENV*` should be the name of a [`cargo install` environment variable].
  * `boolean` is a [TOML boolean], either `true` or `false`.

+See the below CLI documentation for the association between CLI flags, environment variables and configuration items.
+The CLI has precedence over the environment and the environment over the configuration.

 [package name]: https://doc.rust-lang.org/cargo/reference/manifest.html#the-name-field
 [SemVer]: https://semver.org/